 - A. For the purpose of scheduling annual leave, employees may at their option submit a first and second preference vacation schedule to the Division on or before March 1st, annually, with final adjustments submitted by March 15th, annually.
 Except for emergency situations, the employee with the greatest Time In Classification seniority within the job site shall be granted vacation preference subject to the operational needs of the Division.
 Employees will be notified of their approved vacation schedule by April 15th. - B. Any leave request submitted other times of the year will be approved/disapproved with reference to the operational needs of the Division and the existing vacation schedule.
-The completed vacation schedule and changes will be available for the employee's information. - C. Payment of Unused Leave: When an employee is separated from County Service, he/she shall be paid for all accrued and unused annual leave.
+The completed vacation schedule and changes will be available for the employee's information. - C. Excess Annual Leave: For the duration of this Agreement, and provided that Bargaining Unit employees are evaluated and compensated consistent with the Leadership Performance Review Program, Bargaining Unit employees who have an accrued annual leave balance in excess of 280 hours as of the end of the last pay period which begins in a calendar year shall have all hours beyond 280 cashed out provided the employee has used at least 80 hours of leave (Annual Leave and/or Job Basis leave) during the preceding calendar year.
+No annual leave hours in excess of 280 shall be carried over into the next year without the approval of the appoint authority. - D. Annual Leave Cash-Out: For the duration of this Agreement, and provided that Bargaining Unit employees are evaluated and compensated consistent with the Leadership